tidepool-org/LoopUITests/README.md

 - `<build-tag>` is the same as the one you chose for building loop in the above command e.g `build-1.1.0-2246`
 - `<device>` is the device you'd like to run it on. either
     - iPhone 11 Pro `iphone-11pro`
     - iPhone SE (2nd generation) `iphone-se-2`
 - `<test>` is the suite of the tests you'd like to run. either
     -  `accessibility`
     - `errors`
     - `functional`
     - `smoke`

 e.g `BUILD_DIR=${PWD}/build/build-1.1.0-2246/Build/Products CONFIG=iphone-11pro NAME=accessibility npm run test_e2e`

 ### Test suite descriptions
 #### accessibility
-Accessibility tests that run through the accessibility labels of required screen elements making sure the are present
+Accessibility tests that run through the accessibility labels of required screen elements making sure they are present

 #### errors
 Tests error generation on the cgm simulator and pump simulator such as 'signal loss' and 'generate error on suspend', respectively.